-The annual report is for the year ended 31 December 2022 and includes the consolidated and parent company's financial statements.
+The annual report is for the year ended 31 December 2023 and includes the consolidated and parent company's financial statements.
 The financial statements have been prepared in accordance with UK-adopted international accounting standards and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.

 The financial statements have been prepared using accounting policies set out in note 4 which are consistent with all applicable IFRSs and with those parts of the Companies Act 2006 applicable to companies reporting under IFRSs.
 For these purposes, IFRSs comprises the standards issued by the International Accounting Standards Board and interpretations issued by the International Financial Reporting Interpretations Committee as adopted by the United Kingdom.
-The financial statements have been prepared under the historical cost convention, and on a going concern basis.
+The financial statements have been prepared under the historical cost convention, and at fair value for financial and non-financial asset and liabilities as appropriate.
+The financial statements are prepared on a going concern basis.